Sedgefield: Parish Hall

 The Parish Hall was founded in 1849 as the Institute of Literature and Science, but later rebuilt as a Mechanics Institute.
 The hall was extensively refurbished in 2008, and continues to host a wide range of social events and entertainment.

 Education

 There are two primary schools in Sedgefield, Sedgefield Hardwick and Sedgefield County Primaries, and the secondary school, Sedgefield Community College.

 Culture and customs

 The town is twinned with Hamminkeln, Germany.
 The 700th anniversary of the Sedgefield's market charter granting took place in 2012.
 The market was held on Cross Hill from 1312 until 1918.
 The original market cross was removed during the 19th century, a new cross was placed during the anniversary year.
 The new cross was produced by a local designer.
-A farmers' market is held on the second Sunday of every month.
+A farmers' market is held on the first Sunday of every month.

 Annual events

 A Shrove Tuesday Ball Game still takes place in Sedgefield and is an example of Mob Football.
 A recent statue was erected to commemorate the yearly event; it features a man catching the famous Shrove Tuesday ball.

 A popular annual event is the Mediaeval Fair, which takes place in mid-May, and brings the local community and surrounding areas into the closed central streets of Sedgefield, to participate in fun fair rides, and medieval-themed activities.